Call Now For A Free Consultation

 In order to prove defamation, a plaintiff must offer admissible evidence of a false statement made by the individual defendant or, in the case of a corporate defendant, its representative.
 Where plaintiff attempts to prove defamation through multiple hearsay, he must establish a proper foundation, and an exception to the hearsay rules, for each level of proffered hearsay.

 It is well settled that mere expressions of opinion, even if harsh or critical, are not actionable as libel.
+Saying that Apple products are inferior to Android products is a protected opinion.
+Saying that, for example, Apple iPhones cause cancer, if not true, is a false statement of fact which is defamatory.
 A publication must contain a false statement of fact to give rise to liability for libel.
 A statement of opinion cannot be false and is outside the meaning of libel.
 Context is also important, and depending on context and surrounding items such as the audience, the circumstances of the utterance and the purposes being served, the allegedly libelous statements may be innocently interpreted as hyperbolic or metaphorical.

 Numerous cases have held that opinions that are negative expressions about a person’s work skills or performance, are not actionable as defamation.
-Thus, for example statements in a book about an attorney, referring to him as a low-class person and a wannabe Johnny Cochran, would be deemed hyperbolic opinion, which are not actionable.
+Thus, for example statements in a book about an attorney, referring to him as a low-class person and a wannabe Johnny Cochran, would be deemed overstated opinion, which is not actionable.

-Similarly, statements that a teacher was a babbler, and the worst teacher at a high school would not be held actionable, as opinions (in this case, the court of appeal affirmed grant of demurrer to libel claim).
+Similarly, statements that a teacher was a babbler, and the worst teacher at a high school would not be held actionable, as opinions (in this case, the court of appeal affirmed dismissal of the plaintiff’s claims of libel).
 The court held that the context showed the comment on plaintiff as the worst teacher was an expression of anger or disgust, containing no verifiable facts.

 California Civil Code section 47, subd. c, codifies the common law privilege of common interest.
 This privilege applies to a narrow range of private interests.
 The interest protected was private or pecuniary; the relationship between the parties was close, e.g., a family, business, or organizational interest; and the request for information must have been in the course of the relationship.
 One authority explains the statutory interest as follows: (1) The ‘interest’ applies to a defendant who ‘is protecting his own pecuniary or proprietary interest.’
 (2) The required ‘relation’ between the parties to the communication is a contractual, business or similar relationship, such as ‘between partners, corporate officers and members of incorporated associations,’ or between ‘union members [and] union officers.’
 (3) The ‘request’ referred to must have been in the course of a business or professional relationship.”